SSWConsulting/SSW.Rules.Content/rules/brainstorming-presentations/rule.md

 ## Run sheets

-To help presentations run smoother, its a good idea to set up a [presentation run sheet](/presentation-run-sheet) and then share it with the attendees on the day.
+To help presentations run smoother, it's a good idea to set up a [presentation run sheet](/presentation-run-sheet) and then share it with the attendees on the day.

-This could be in a GitHub Discussion, Microsoft Loop or Word document.
+This could be in a GitHub Discussion, Microsoft Loop, or Word document.